Apollo 17: Biological experiments

-Apollo 17's CM carried a Biological Cosmic Ray Experiment(BIOCORE), containing five mice that had been implanted with radiation monitors under their scalps to see whether they suffered damage from cosmic rays.
+Apollo 17's CM carried a Biological Cosmic Ray Experiment (BIOCORE), containing five mice that had been implanted with radiation monitors under their scalps to see whether they suffered damage from cosmic rays.
 These animals were placed in individual metal tubes inside a sealed container that had its own oxygen supply, and flown on the mission.
 All five were pocket mice (Perognathus longimembris); this species was chosen because it was well-documented, small, easy to maintain in an isolated state (not requiring drinking water during the mission and with highly concentrated waste), and for its ability to withstand environmental stress.
 Officially, the mice—four male and one female—were assigned the identification numbers A3326, A3400, A3305, A3356 and A3352.
-Unofficially, according to Cernan, the Apollo 17 crew dubbed them Fe, Fi, Fo, Fum, and Phooey.
+Unofficially, according to Cernan, the Apollo 17 crew dubbed them Fee, Fi, Fo, Fum, and Phooey.

 Four of the five mice survived the flight, though only two of them appeared healthy and active; the cause of death of the fifth mouse was not determined.
 Of those that survived, the study found lesions in the scalp itself and, in one case, the liver.
 The scalp lesions and liver lesions appeared to be unrelated to one another; nothing was found that could be attributed to cosmic rays.

 The Biostack experiment was similar to one carried on Apollo 16, and was designed to test the effects of the cosmic rays encountered in space travel on microorganisms that were included, on seeds, and on the eggs of simple animals (brine shrimp and beetles), which were carried in a sealed container.
 After the mission, the microorganisms and seeds showed little effect, but many of the eggs of all species failed to hatch, or to mature normally; many died or displayed abnormalities.